iotaledger/integration-services/api/usage-ssi-bridge.md

 `DELETE /identity/{identity-id}`

 Removes an identity from the Bridge.
 An identity can only delete itself and is not able to delete other identities.
 Administrators are able to remove other identities.
-The identity cannot be removed from the Tangle but only at the Bridge.
+The identity cannot be removed from the immutable IOTA Tangle but only at the Bridge.
 Also the identity credentials will remain and the identity is still able to interact with other bridges.

 <!-- I understand this are functions that makes easier to search and interact, a sort of index.
 But we need to be sure we do not store personal data.
 More we need to be sure we implement standards for identities indexing and search -->